bilo-io/mono-next/REPORT.md

 ## Overview

-In summary project was about implementing an RBAC system with dynamic creating of users, roles and permissions, with a basic [demo video](https://drive.google.com/file/d/1pHNs6rKt83HbOMtYJ9S1Zvr28gH4iPNu/view)
+In summary this project is about implementing an RBAC (role based access control) system with dynamic creating of users, roles and permissions, with a basic [demo video](https://drive.google.com/file/d/1pHNs6rKt83HbOMtYJ9S1Zvr28gH4iPNu/view)

-The exact requirements can be found in the original [project spec (PDF)](./docs/ekko%20FS%20Challenge.pdf) in this repo.
+The exact requirements can be found in the original [project spec (PDF)](./docs/ekko%20FS%20Challenge.pdf) within this repo.

-The rest of this document outlines how I approached the project, some of the decision making and also indicates how I used AI tools to improve my productivity.
+The rest of this document outlines how I approached the project, communicates some of the decision making throughout, and indicates how I used AI tools to improve my productivity.

 > **AI Tools**
 >
-> - I mainly used **ChatGPT** and Postman's **Postbot** for this assessment, and will indicate where throughout the project.
+> - I mainly used **ChatGPT** and Postman's **Postbot** for this assessment, and will indicate where throughout the report.
 > - I am aware of other tools like **Cursor** and **v0**, but did not use the AI tools, as these have limited free usage.
-> - Further, since v0 generates entire projects (but kinda badly if not correctly specified), I did not use this which can be confirmed from the git history of this project.
+> - Further, since **v0** (like **bolt.new**) generates entire projects (but kinda badly if not correctly prompted), I did not use this which can be confirmed from the git [commit history](https://github.com/bilo-io/mono-next/commits/main/) of this project.

 ## Requirements Gathering